ABOUT KELLY BURKE

 Kelly trained as an actress at RADA and has spent the past fourteen years as a writer, theatre-maker, and dramaturg.
 Her work has been performed everywhere from the West End to Off-Broadway, and she's been a finalist for the OffWestEnd Award.

-Kelly's preoccupations are with the obstruction of women's voices, how voices (both the literal and metaphorical kind) accrue power, and where the possibilities for disruption lie.
+Kelly's preoccupations are with the obstruction of women's voices, how voices (both literal and metaphorical) accrue power, and where the possibilities for disruption lie.
 She wrote her MA dissertation on queerness and voice, and is increasingly curious about where voice begins to trouble the boundaries of the self-contained body and question the distinctions between (or even the existence of) individuals.